amfoss/gitlit/README.md

  * **Corporate Recruiters:** Corporate companies can discover developers, with the required talent and passion using credible metrics of GitLit

-## :electric_plug: How it Works?

-### Suggestion Panel to help developers
-1. Fetches all data about a developer, once a developer signs-up.
-2. After analysing his previous contribution pattern, an complex algorithm rates the developer using smart metrics, and classifies him into interest groups.
-3. Based on his interests, and his skill in the given topic of interest, an ML-based matching algorithm matches it with most relevant projects
-4. The developer recieves relevant and interesting suggestions for projects, and issues.

-### Discovery Panel to help projects

-### Top Features
-1. Adavanced Rating System for Contributor's & Repositories on GitHub
-2. Intelligent Identification of Contributor's Interest & Skills
-3. Smart & Relevant Mapping of Repositories & Contributor's based on shared interests and skill-level.
-4. Suggestion feed of contributable repositories, and notifications for fixable issues
-5. View similar repositories and users
-6. Intelligent Insights with actionable feedbacks & checklist for contributors and repositories

 ## Documentation
 * **Algorithms**